The Most Common Hair Color Mistakes—and How to Fix Them

 You dyed your hair too dark

-(Plus, it’s easier to deepen, rather than lighten, color if you don’t get it right the first time).
-That said, lightening up a too-dark dye job is not impossible.
+That being said, lightening up a too-dark dye job is not impossible.
 The key, says Diaz, is to wash your hair right away with dish soap to strip out those fresh color molecules.

 Your roots are brassy

 Frequently referred to by pros as “hot roots,” an orangey tint near the scalp is usually the result of using a dye that is too warm or too red for your natural hair color.
-Why this mismatch only shows up at the roots is because your virgin roots are less resistant to the dye than your previously-colored lengths.
-New hair growth is much more reactive to dye than previously dyed hair.
+This mismatch only shows up at the roots because new hair growth is much more reactive to dye than previously dyed hair.
+In other words, your virgin roots are less resistant to the dye than your previously-colored lengths.
+How to fix hot roots

 Your roots are lighter than your lengths

-Similar to the orangey issue above, when your regrowth ends up a shade lighter than the rest of your hair, it is typically because virgin hair reacts differently to dye than previously colored strands.
+Light roots, dark ends is another very common DIY hair-dye mistake.
+Similar to the orange issue above, when your regrowth ends up a shade lighter than the rest of your hair, it is typically because virgin hair reacts differently to dye than previously colored strands.
 The latter is more porous than regrowth and thus quicker to absorb color molecules.

 Your ends are dried and fried

-Typically, dry, split-prone ends that are the result of over-bleaching can be hydrated back to health, though Diaz says usually the best, most effective fix is a trim.
-Just have your stylist snip off the most damaged areas to keep those splits from traveling up the hair shaft and weakening your hair further.
+Typically, dry and split-prone ends are the result of over-bleaching.
+These can be hydrated back to health, but Diaz says the most effective fix is usually a trim.
+Ask your stylist to snip off the most damaged areas to keep those splits from traveling up the hair shaft and weakening your hair further.
 This trim could even mean a light dusting for your hair, so that you aren’t losing too much length.

-Pro Tip: Deep conditioning right after your color is a smart strategy, as it acts as an instant antidote to the drying, damaging effects of any bleach or ammonia in your hair color formula.
-This can quickly combat any harsh effects on your hair, and hydrate your strands and ends.
+Pro Tip: Deep conditioning right after your color is another smart strategy, as it acts as an instant antidote to the drying and damaging effects of any bleach or ammonia in your hair color formula.
+This can quickly combat any harsh effects on your hair as well as hydrate your strands and ends.

-Another product that may help bring your hair back to its natural state is our custom hair supplements, also known as Root Source™.
-These personalized supplements can help to soothe your scalp and encourage hair growth.
+Another product that may help restore your hair to its natural state is our custom hair supplements, also known as Root Source™.
+These personalized supplements can soothe your scalp and encourage hair growth.

 Your red tint is more fire-orange than auburn